 The synthetic view generation described above is repeated for a range of rotations around the x- and y- axes (the horizontal axis through the ears, and the vertical axis through the head respectively) to generate an array of synthetic views.
 This is done offline at initialisation time.
 Typically we use $\pm 35^{\circ}$ and $\pm 56^{\circ}$ around the horizontal axis and vertical axes respectively.
-We have currently omitted to include cyclorotations of the head because these are relatively uncommon motions - there is in any case some resilience in construction.
-For the initial estimate of the camera extrinsics, the optical axis is assumed to intersect the origin of the ellipsoid, while the distance of the camera to the subject was typically about 1m.
-For the initial estimate of the ellipsoid parameters, the typical width of a human head is assumed to be a = 25cm, and the ratio b/a = 1.7.
+We have currently omitted to include cyclorotations of the head because these are relatively uncommon motions - there is in any case some resilience in the processing to cyclorotation.

-the processing to cyclorotation.
 Sample images from the full set are shown in Figure 2.